munificent/game-programming-patterns/book/singleton.markdown

 The static `instance_` member holds an instance of the class, and the private constructor ensures that it is the *only* one.
 The public static `instance()` method grants access to the instance from anywhere in the codebase.
-It is also responsible for creating the instance using lazy initialization: it instantiates the Singleton the first time someone asks for it.
+It is also responsible for instantiating the singleton instance lazily the first time someone asks for it.

-A more modern update on this is like so:
+A modern take looks like this:

 ^code local-static